 10.36.11.4.1 General

 This subclause describes the MIMO channel access mechanisms that are applicable to EDMG STAs.
 General MIMO channel access rules are defined in 10.36.11.4.2.
 The SU-MIMO channel access procedure and the MU-MIMO channel access procedure are specified in 10.36.11.4.3 and 10.36.11.4.4, respectively, and both procedures shall follow the MIMO channel access rules specified in 10.36.11.4.2.

+In this subclause, the EDMG STA that obtains a TXOP or is the source STA of an allocated SP, and initiates MIMO channel access procedures is referred to as the initiator, and the EDMG STA(s) that is the intended receiver(s) of the MIMO transmission of the initiator is referred to as the responder(s).

 10.36.11.4.2 MIMO channel access rules

-An EDMG STA that has either the MU-MIMO Supported set to 1 or the SU-MIMO Supported set to 1 in the Beamforming Capability field of its EDMG Capabilities element shall maintain physical and virtual CS and backoff procedure as specified in 10.22.2 (HCF contention based channel access (EDCA)) in order to be able to transmit and receive a single stream (SISO) PPDU used for the establishment of a TXOP during which a MIMO transmission is to take place.
+An EDMG STA that has either the MU-MIMO Supported subfield set to 1 or the SU-MIMO Supported subfield set to 1 in the Beamforming Capability field of its EDMG Capabilities element shall maintain physical and virtual CS and backoff procedure as specified in 10.22.2 (HCF contention based channel access (EDCA)) in order to be able to transmit and receive a single stream (SISO) PPDU used for the establishment of a TXOP during which a MIMO transmission is to take place.

-When an EDMG STA that has either the MU-MIMO Supported set to 1 or the SU-MIMO Supported set to 1 in the Beamforming Capability field of its EDMG Capabilities attempts to obtain an TXOP for MIMO transmission, CCA shall be maintained such that at least all the MIMO TX antennas intended to be used in the TXOP, which are determined by the MIMO beamforming protocols defined in 10.38.9.2.2 or in 10.38.9.2.3, are observed.
+When an EDMG STA that has either the MU-MIMO Supported set to 1 or the SU-MIMO Supported set to 1 in the Beamforming Capability field of its EDMG Capabilities attempts to obtain a TXOP for MIMO transmission, CCA shall be maintained such that at least all the MIMO TX antennas intended to be used in the TXOP, which have been determined by applying the beamforming protocols defined in 10.38.9.2.2 or in 10.38.9.2.3, are observed.
 The STATE parameter of PHY-CCA.indication can be one of two values: BUSY or IDLE.
 The parameter value is BUSY if the assessment of the channel by the PHY determines that the channel on at least one of the MIMO TX antennas is not idle.
 The parameter value is IDLE if the assessment of the channel on all the MIMO TX antennas by the PHY determines that the channel is idle.

 In the following, “MIMO channel was idle for an interval of PIFS” means that the STATE parameter of the most recent PHY-CCA.indication primitive that sensed at least all the MIMO TX antennas was IDLE for a period of PIFS that ends at the start of the transmission.
-“MIMO channel was busy” means that the STATE parameter of the most recent PHY-CCA.indication primitive that sensed at least all the MIMO TX antennas was BUSY.
+“MIMO channel was busy” means that the STATE parameter of the most recent PHY-CCA.indication primitive that sensed at least one of the MIMO TX antennas was BUSY.

-A TXOP is obtained based on the physical CS, the virtual CS, and the backoff procedure that enables SISO transmission (see 10.3 and 10.22.2).
-When the channel is clear for SISO transmission (physical and virtual CS are clear) and the backoff timer reaches 0, a STA is permitted to obtain a TXOP.
-If the STA has at least one MSDU pending for transmission for the AC of the permitted TXOP, the STA shall perform exactly one of the following actions:
+The initiator uses the procedures in 10.3 and 10.22.2 to obtain a TXOP, or use the procedures in 11.4.13 to obtain an SP allocation prior to initiating MIMO channel access.
+When the channel is clear for SISO transmission (physical and virtual CS are clear) for the corresponding DMG antenna that is used for SISO transmission and the backoff timer reaches 0, a STA is permitted to obtain a TXOP.

+In the case of TXOP, if the initiator has at least one MSDU pending for transmission during the permitted TXOP, the initiator shall perform exactly one of the following actions:

-Transmit a MIMO PPDU if the MIMO channel was idle for an interval of PIFS immediately preceding the start of the TXOP.
+Transmit a MIMO PPDU or initiate the hybrid beamforming protocol if the MIMO channel was idle for an interval of PIFS immediately preceding the start of the TXOP.